 Urinary Tract Infection Causes

 The urethra leads out of the body to the genitals, an area that typically contains a lot of bacteria.
 It is thought that this bacteria can make its way up the urethra and into the bladder.
 In most cases, the body's normal defenses can prevent an infection from occurring.
-However, some dogs are more prone to lower UTIs.
-In some cases, it is a genetic predisposition (possible breed-related or other).
+Some dogs are more prone to lower UTIs.
+In some cases, it is a genetic predisposition.
 Some dogs can have anatomical/structural abnormalities in the lower urinary tract leaving them prone to UTIs.
 One common cause of lower UTI is the presence of bladder stones.
 In general, female dogs are more prone to lower UTIs than male dogs.

 Diagnosing Urinary Tract Infections